lufanl09/NRS528---Helen/README.md

 ### Research Interests

 My main research interest in renewable energy, and more specifically, repurposed electric vehicle batteries.
-For my master's paper
+For my master's paper, I performed a discrete choice model in the broader United States to get a better understanding of consumer preferences for new vs. repurposed batteries for residential energy storage.
+I believe that by repurposing EV batteries, we can at least prolong the amount of waste entering the environment for a longer period of time.